 When I arrived home in Kaamanen, the sky had gotten totally clear, against any forecast.
 I just had to continue shooting.

-Night #6 – 5 March – my favorite place, Kettukoski bridge
+Night #6 – 5 March – my favourite bridge again

 This would be my last night in Lapland during this Aurora season.
 It meant that the next chance to see the Aurora again wouldn’t be before September.
 I had to see the northern lights there one last time, to make it a 100% success rate on this single trip.
 The weather was again challenging, with only possibilities of small areas of clear sky in the far west of the area.
-This is why I decided to drive to the Kettukoski bridge: this time not because it is one of my favorite places, but truly because the weather forecast looked good there.
+This is why I decided to drive to my favourite bridge again: this time not because it is one of my favourite places, but truly because the weather forecast looked good there.
 It all started quite well there, with Aurora dancing in the less-clouded part of the sky, and this despite the moon that had grown quite bright compared to the beginning of my trip.